LES’ oil- or natural gas-fired power plant with one simple-cycle combustion turbine totaling 29 MW was installed in 1972.

 LES began receiving energy from the Buckeye Wind Energy Center in October 2015.
 LES entered into a power purchase agreement for the full 100-MW project, which consists of 56 wind turbines.
-The project is located in north-central Kansas, about five miles north of Hays, Kansas.
+The project is located in north-central Kansas, about 5 miles north of Hays, Kansas.

 LES began receiving energy from the Prairie Breeze II Wind Energy Center in December 2015.
 LES entered into a power purchase agreement for the full 73-MW project, which consists of 41 wind turbines.
-The project is located in northeast Nebraska, about five miles east of Elgin, Nebraska.
+The project is located in northeast Nebraska, about 5 miles east of Elgin, Nebraska.

 Owned by Nebraska Public Power District, LES participates under a life-of-plant contract by purchasing 8 percent of the output, or 109 MW.
 The final phase of this coal-fired plant was completed in 1982.

 LES owns 12.66 percent of Walter Scott, Jr. Energy Center Unit 4 near Council Bluffs, Iowa, along with MidAmerican Energy Company and 12 other companies.
-The 816-MW, coal-fired plant was completed in 2007 and provides LES 103 MW.
+This coal-fired plant was completed in 2007 and provides LES 103 MW.
 To further diversify generation, in January 2008 LES executed an agreement with MidAmerican to exchange energy derived from 50 MW of Unit 4 with 50 MW of Unit 3.